On the Isoperimetric Riemannian Penrose Inequality: Introduction

-\cref{thm:isoperimetric_penrose_intro} provides new information also in the basic situation of manifolds that are $\CS^0$--asymptotic to a Schwarzschild space of nonnegative mass $\ma$ (see \cref{def:asysvar}).
-Indeed, in \cref{thm:asysvarchild} below, we show that such parameter satisfies the expected Penrose Inequality and that it coincides in fact with the Isoperimetric mass.
-We emphasise that in this setting the classical notion of $\ADM$ mass is not even clearly defined, as it involves the asymptotic behaviour of derivatives of the metric coefficients.
+We finally observe that \cref{thm:isoperimetric_penrose_intro} provides a new piece of information also in the basic situation of manifolds with nonnegative scalar curvature that are $\CS^0$-asymptotic to a Schwarzschild space of nonnegative mass $\ma$ (see \cref{def:asysvar}).
+Indeed, in \cref{thm:asysvarchild} below, we show that such parameter satisfies the expected Penrose Inequality and coincides in fact with the Isoperimetric mass.
+We emphasise that in this setting the classical notion of $\ADM$ mass is not even clearly defined, as it would involve the quantitative decay of the derivatives of the metric coefficients codified in the $\CS^1_\tau $-asymptotic condition, with $\tau > 1/2$.

-\begin{theorem}[Penrose Inequality in Asymptotically Schwarzschildian manifolds] Let $(M, g)$ be a $\CS^0_\tau$-Asymptotically Schwarzschildian Riemannian $3$-manifold of mass $\ma \geq 0$, $\tau>0$, with nonnegative scalar curvature and smooth, compact, minimal and outward minimising (possibly empty) boundary.
-Assume that $H_2(M, \partial M; \Z) = \set{0}$.
+\begin{theorem}[Penrose Inequality in Asymptotically Schwarzschildian manifolds] Let $(M, g)$ be a $\CS^0_\tau$-Asymptotically Schwarzschildian of mass $\ma \geq 0$, $\tau>0$, with nonnegative scalar curvature and possibly empty smooth, closed and outermost minimal boundary.
 Then, it holds

 where $N$ is any connected component of $\partial M$, with the equality satisfied if and only if $\partial M$ is connected and $(M,g)$ is isometric to a space-like slice of the Schwarzschild manifold